-- (1) \$3,000 or less.
-Competition is not required for purchases of \$3,000 or less. - (2) In excess of \$3,000 and not in excess of \$10,000.
+(1) \$3,)\$10,,000 or less.
+Competition is not required for purchases of \$310,000 or less.

+(2) In excess of \$3,000 and not in excess of \$10,000.
 Competition is encouraged, but not mandatory for purchases in excess of \$3,000 and not in excess of \$10,000.
 Purchasers should consider the administrative cost of making the purchase versus potential savings that could result from competition.
 Purchases in excess of \$3,000 and not in excess of \$10,000 on a single source basis do not require a signed justification for the single source decision.
-However, purchasers should use sound business judgment and must document their rationale for not seeking quotes or pricing from two or more sources. - (3) In excess of \$10,000.
-For approved actions that value in excess of \$10,000, applicable AMS requirements for competition or single source procurement apply. - m.
+However, purchasers should use sound business judgment and must document their rationale for not seeking quotes or pricing from two or more sources.

+(3) In excess of \$10,000.(2) In excess of \$10,000.
+For approved actions that value in excess of \$10,000, applicable AMS requirements for competition or single source procurement apply.
+See AMS Procurement Guidance T3.2.2.4.

+m.
 Rational Basis.
 Purchasers should have a rational basis for purchasing decisions.
 The extent of documentation substantiating purchase decisions depends on the value and circumstances of the purchase.
 As the value of a purchase increases, the documentation supporting the purchase should increase as well.
 If the purchase involves an item that is a viable exemption to an applicable prohibition or restriction (See AMS Procurement Guidance T3.2.2.5.A:4, Considerations for Restricted Purchases), then the purchaser must, despite the dollar value of the purchase, document the basis and background for the purchase.
-The cardholder should also document the background for actions that would appear questionable to a reasonable and prudent person with market knowledge of the products or services being purchased. - n.
-US Bank Access Comments Fields.
-Cardholders must enter required data into US Bank Access comments fields. - (1) Comments Field 1: PCPS Number, Financial Tracking/Cuff Record System Number (e.g. REGIS Number), Accountable property information (e.g. AITS Number), other explanatory information (e.g. fraudulent transaction, emergency purchase, disputed item information, etc.).
+The cardholder should also document the background for actions that would appear questionable to a reasonable and prudent person with market knowledge of the products or services being purchased.